Good Earth Farm | ![]() |

 stretches of weather.
 Since you cannot predict the weather, a good strategy is

-to try a few different types of broccoli each year.
+to try a few different types of broccoli plants each year.

 So, instead of getting three six-packs of one type, get one six-pack each of